Investment Banking Hours: Will “Protected Weekends” Save You, or Will You Still Toil Away for 80-100 Hours per Week?

-There might be thousands (or tens of thousands) of documents in a single deal, and it’s impossible to “learn” everything quickly.
+There might be thousands (or tens of thousands) of documents for a single deal, and it’s impossible to “learn” everything quickly.

 That’s why the person responsible for the original analysis and marketing documents tends to keep working on the deal.

-If a VP wants to change a model, he/she does not want to ask 2-3 Analysts; he/she wants to ask the one person who’s in charge of it.
+If a VP wants to change a model, he/she does not want to ask 2-3 Analysts – just the one person who’s in charge of it.